Level 1 – Foundation Phase

 Purpose:

-Support recovery, reduce stiffness, and help your body feel ready for the next session.
+Support recovery, reduce stiffness, and prepare your body for your next session.

 If short on time, complete the breathing reset and one lower-body stretch.